 Non-astringent persimmons, like the flat-bottomed fuyu, can be eaten when they’re still slightly firm.

 Cutting this fruit is simple.
 Use a knife to cut around the base of the stem and remove it completely.
 Cut the persimmon in half pole to pole.
 Use a knife to remove the white core of the fruit and discard it.
 Once the core has been removed you can either slice or dice the persimmon according to your recipe.
 The entire peel is edible.

 What to make with persimmons?

-Persimmons are the star of our Thanksgiving dessert designed by Edouardo Jordan, but we also love using them in savory dishes.
+Persimmons can be the start of sweet or savory dishes.
 A sliced persimmon will add a subtle sweetness to rice dishes, salads, or even sandwiches.
 These are some of our favorite recipes using persimmons.

 Love cooking with fruit?
 Find more sweet and savory dinner ideas here.